-- 96. Seabed debris or features (for example scrap trawler warps or ships' crane wires that may have been jettisoned by vessels onto the seabed) can be detrimental to the trenching or burial tool.
-Therefore, after boulder clearance and before the start of cable laying operations the cable route will be cleared of any remaining obstructions by undertaking a pre-lay grapnel run (PLGR). - 97.
+- 98. Seabed debris or features (for example scrap trawler warps or ships' crane wires that may have been jettisoned by vessels onto the seabed) can be detrimental to the trenching or burial tool.
+Therefore, after boulder clearance and before the start of cable laying operations the cable route will be cleared of any remaining obstructions by undertaking a PLGR. - 99.
 An anchor handling tug will be mobilised with a towed grapnel rig.
-All intended cable routes will be subject to PLGR. - 98.
+All intended cable routes will be subject to PLGR. - 100.
 Any debris recovered to the deck will be retained on board the vessel for disposal onshore.